Stochastic Data-Driven Predictive Control with Equivalence to Stochastic MPC: Stochastic Data-Driven Predictive Control

-With Lemma \ref{LEMMA:system_quantity_data_representation}, the matrices $\mathbf{G}$, $\mathbf{H}$ and $\mathbf{\Gamma}$ can be represented using offline data collected from system \eqref{Eq:LTI_deterministic}, and these matrices will be used as part of the construction for our data-driven control method.
+The data-expression of impulse response, e.g., $D$ and $\mathcal{G}$, is present in SPC literature \cite{SPC:huang2008}.
+The novelty of Lemma \ref{LEMMA:system_quantity_data_representation} is the data-based representation of $\mathbf{\Gamma}$, which will be used as part of the construction for our data-driven control method.